-Since the onset of COVID-19, Teams has become a more important platform in Dal’s online toolbox.
-You get it with your Outlook 365 package and can access it through myDal or download the desktop and mobile apps.
+You get Teams with your Outlook 365 package and can access it through myDal or download the desktop and mobile apps.
 Different “teams” can be created to house different groups, like a course or workplace.
 Files that are uploaded in team chats are saved so that you can access them later.
 Within those teams are different channels, which act as a shared workspace to collaborate on different topics.
 So for example, you may have a team for ENGL 1000, and that team has one channel for classroom video conferencing and another for discussions.

 Speaking of video conferencing, one of the highlights of Teams is how easy it is to hold video meetings.
 There are up to 250 participants allowed, no time limits, and the meetings are recordable.
 As a participant, you have the option of different video backgrounds if your environment is distracting.
 Plus, you can share your screen or a specific file, so you can still present things to the class.